 Basic Bike Route to Fort Adams

 Coming from out of town?
 No problem.
-You can park and leave your car anywhere in Newport where long-term parking is permitted (be sure to check signs for restrictions), or you can head straight to one of our dedicated “Park ‘n Bike” lots – located at the Newport County YMCA and Rogers High School.
-There is no charge for Park ‘n Bike, though donations to Bike Newport are welcome and encouraged!
-Your donations will support bike education and road sharing initiatives.
+You can park and leave your car anywhere in Newport where long-term parking is permitted (be sure to check signs for restrictions), or you can head straight to our dedicated “Park ‘n Bike” lot located at Newport County YMCA.
+We also have temporarily available and limited parking space at Rogers HS for bicyclists during Folk Festival.
+Please see below.

 Want to show your bike love AND get into the show for free?
 Help out with a 4-hour shift and get a pass for the balance of the day.
-NOTE: to work Bike Parking, you must be fully vaccinated for COVID plus two weeks.
 Please only sign up to volunteer if you are certain you will be there.
 To volunteer, please email or call us at (401) 619-4900 to sign up.